OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/scalability.rst

     | one.datastorepool.info  | one.host.info           |  one.zone.raftstatus    |
     +-------------------------+-------------------------+-------------------------+

-.. note:: read-only operations enforce any ACL restriction or ownership checks.
+.. note:: Read-only operations enforce any ACL restriction or ownership checks.

 Any other API call is forwarded to the active oned process.
 In this case, the cache server is acting as a simple proxy.
 The architecture recommended to be used with the cache server is depicted in the following figure: